-- Property Risk: there is a possibility that the costs of bringing newly acquired properties to an appropriate standard might exceed the funding secured for that purpose or the future costs of maintaining properties will exceed expectations.
-Depaul Housing works with suitably qualified advisors to estimate the future costs involved and establish appropriate reserves to deal with those costs. - Scale Financial Risk: Depaul Housing acquired its first properties in 2020 and needs to attain sufficient scale to be financially sustainable.
-The company has plans to acquire enough properties to achieve this position over the next few years. - Funding Risk: Depaul Housing has availed of Capital Assistance Scheme funding to acquire its first properties.
+- Property Risk: there is a possibility that the costs of bringing newly acquired properties to an appropriate standard might exceed the funding secured for that purpose or that future costs of maintaining properties will exceed expectations.
+This risk became more significant during the year due to cost inflation pressures.
+Depaul Housing works with suitably qualified advisors to estimate the future costs involved and establish appropriate reserves to deal with those costs. - Financial Scale Risk: Depaul Housing acquired its first properties in 2020 and needs to attain sufficient scale to be financially sustainable.
+The company has plans to acquire enough properties to achieve this position over the next few years. - Funding Risk: Depaul Housing has availed of Capital Assistance Scheme funding to acquire its properties.
 Should Government policy change it is possible that future funding sources would not be available to Depaul Housing.
-The Board monitors Government Policy and Depaul Housing will consider alternative sources of funding as it develops. - Voids and Bad Debt Risk: As with any tenancy situation, there is a risk that a tenant may default on their rent or that Depaul Housing will not earn rents when properties are unoccupied.
-Depaul's commitment to support people with complex needs increases this risk.
-Management takes all reasonable steps to manage this risk by review of void periods and early intervention when rent arrears occur.
+The Board monitors Government policy and Depaul Housing will consider alternative sources of funding as it develops. - Voids and Bad Debt Risk: As with any tenancy situation, there is a risk that a tenant may default on their rent or that Depaul Housing will not earn rents when properties are unoccupied.
+Depaul Housing's commitment to support people with complex needs increases this risk.
+Management takes all reasonable steps to manage this risk by monitoring void periods and through early intervention when arrears occur. - Operational Risk: Depaul Housing has limited employees and as it develops, relies on assistance from its parent Depaul Ireland's support functions.
+The Board is confident that Depaul Ireland is appropriately structured to deliver these services to a high standard and has a written agreement with Depaul Ireland.